johnbumgarner/facial_similarities/README.md

 # Image comparison experiments

-This repository contains code related to various image comparison experiments using multiple Python modules.
-The primary purpose of these tests is to determine the capabilities and limitations of individual modules.
+This repository contains Python code used for various image simarility experiments.
+The primary purpose of these tests was to determine the capabilities and limitations of individual Python modules and various techniques used for image simarility.

+The primary objective of these experiments: Provided a photo of a target person, and a set of other photos, is the target person one of the people in the set of photographs.